vshih/CloudDiff/README.md

 # CloudDiff #

-This is the source repository for CloudDiff (formerly DropboxDiff) - https://chrome.google.com/webstore/detail/clouddiff/hlmlielnekakcdfpkbgcpnphenleogfp?hl=en-US&gl=US.
+This is the source repository for CloudDiff (formerly DropboxDiff).

 Compare versions of your Dropbox or pCloud text files in-browser or with your configured diff tool.

-## Current Version Release Notes: ##

-2021-06-28 update (version 1.0.2.28) - Handle Dropbox failure earlier.
-Button to clear Dropbox token.

 Provides two options for comparing different versions of your Dropbox or pCloud files:  1) an external diff tool, or 2) a side-by-side diff within your browser.
 This can be TortoiseMerge, KDiff3, FileMerge, or any tool which can be triggered from the command line.